BLE-LTER/ble-handbook/handbook.md

 3. [ble-lter-student@utlists.utexas.edu](ble-lter-student@utlists.utexas.edu)

 Includes all officially affiliated students.
-Christina/Nathan/An/Tim/BLE PIs can post messages to the list but would not see regular conversations they didn't initiate.
-This was changed so that PIs can post e.g. for grad reading group or forward job ads, etc.
+PIs/PMs/IMs can post messages to the list but would not see regular conversations.
+This is so that PIs can post e.g. papers reading group or forwarded job ads, etc.

 ### List maintenance

 These tasks need to be done periodically:

 - Review membership and subscribe/un-subscribe people manually as they join/leave the project.
-We might want to ask graduating students if they want to be unsubscribed.
+We might want to ask graduating students if they want to remain subscribed.
 In the future we might want to give people DIY instructions instead.
-E.g. point people to the UTlists webpage to subscribe or give them instructions how to subscribe via an email to sympa@utlists.utexas.edu.
+E.g. point people to the UTlists webpage to subscribe or give them instructions how to subscribe via emailing sympa@utlists.utexas.edu.

 - Review for bouncing (invalid) addresses.